If you’re looking for some fun and creative drawing ideas to give to your kids, you’ve come to the right place.

 - Try different paper Colors.
 This one already starts working their imagination.
 Maybe they’ll figure out that drawing grass on a green sheet of paper shouldn’t be done with a green pencil for example!

-- Draw a Smiling Sun (simple and cute)
+- Draw a Smiling Sun (a simple and cute drawing idea)

 Really just keep in mind having fun instead of actually learning anything too specific!